The-Sleepy-One/WHSTechNotes/journal.md

 # December 15, 2025
 Im gonna spend time with my family and sleep in as much as i want.
 Also hopefully get some music done and hang out with my best friend.

+# January 6, 2026
+During the winter break I used technology in many different ways.
+I unilzed technology to calculate how much a centerain package would cost and also for different repices online.
+I also used technology to write music.